 Articles

 January 09, 2025 | By NICOLE W.C.
 YEATMAN

 There are legal victories, and then there are legal victories—court rulings so decisive, so sharply written, that they can only be considered a judicial knockout.
 Case in point: Al Hadian and Ralph Bookout's New Year's Eve victory against the California Coastal Commission.
-The (brief) backstory Al and Ralph sued the Commission in 2022 ...
+The (brief) backstory Al and Ralph sued the Commission in 2022 with ...

+Articles